wesbarnett/aoc-tool/README.md

 ## Usage

 Log in to [Advent of Code](https://adventofcode.com).
-Get your session cookie from the browser and save to an environment variable named `AOC_COOKIE`.
+Get your session cookie from the browser and save it to an environment variable named `AOC_COOKIE`.

 ```python
 from aoc import get_input, submit